sapphi-red/portfolio/src/blog/increasing-vites-potential-with-the-environment-api.md

   <p>You browser does not support playing a video.
 You can <a href="./assets/vite-env-demo.mp4">download</a> the video instead.</p>
 </video>

-A automatic refresh happens when changing any codes for the browser, the service worker, the edge server, and the origin server.
+Automatic refresh happens when changing any codes for the browser, the service worker, the edge server, and the origin server.
-In this demo, a refresh happens, but because the environment API supports HMR, if the framework or the render library has support for HMR, HMR will happen instead.
+In this demo, a refresh happens, but because the environment API supports HMR, if the framework or the rendering library has support for HMR, HMR will happen instead.
 All codes are actually executed on the corresponding runtimes.
 For example, the code for the edge server is executed on workerd.

-The build for all environment can be done in a single command (`vite build --app`) too.
+The build for all environments can be done in a single command (`vite build --app`) too.

 - Site: https://daienjo-architecture.sapphi.red/
 - Repository: https://github.com/sapphi-red/daienjo-architecture

-In this demo, the service worker receives the request from the browser, calls the edge server, calls the origin server, and then returns the response, which is transformed by the edge and service worker.
+In this demo, the service worker receives the request from the browser, calls the edge server, calls the origin server, and then returns the response, which is transformed by the edge and the service worker.
 But it is also possible to use a different runtime for each endpoint.

 ![](./assets/vite-env-demo-architecture.svg)